rrojasf/yii-datadictionary/README.md

 yii-datadictionary
 ==================

-Yii Data Dictionary Generator, a simple data dictionary generate from db metadata comments on tables and columns
+Yii Data Dictionary Generator, a simple data dictionary generator database metadata from comments in tables and columns